omni4d/model/README.md

 4. Whole-Part Tuple
 5. Class-Member Tuple

+# Work
+The intention of this repository is to produce a set of YAML files which are omni4d models.
+These can then be used as the basis for further implementations probably involving various database systems and programming languages.

 # Acknowledgments
 This work is based upon the ideas described by Chris Partridge in his book "Business Objects: Re-Engineering for Re-Use" (https://books.google.co.uk/books?id=BIFFAAAAYAAJ)